EmanueleCagliero/py_class_toolkit/README.md

 # py_class_toolkit
-Code and notes from a wonderul talk by Raymond Hattinger about Python Classes.
+Code and notes from a wonderful talk by Raymond Hattinger about Python Classes.
+Added some tests for improved understanding of some of the last topics.